New Horizons - SOLD

 By Luba Arnold-Larnie

-The colours convey the warmth and sunshine and we also get a sense of almost primeval deep rolling hills and massive terrain undulations.
+The rich blues, teals and greens colours are offset by coral and mustard hues which convey warmth and sunshine.
+We also get a sense of almost primeval deep rolling hills and massive terrain undulations.

-As with others of Luba's larger works, it would look fabulous on a plain or pale expanse of wall in a main reception room or hallway.
+As with others of Luba's works, they would look fabulous on a plain or pale expanse of wall in a main reception room, bedroom or hallway.
+Some of this series might also be paired with other seasonal landscape work of this artist which we are currently showing, similar in size or colours.

 ABOUT LUBA ARNOLD-LARNIE